OUDSL/Family_Echo/index.md

 ![Image of Tree in Progress](images/FamilyTree004.png)

+* Each person you add will automatically be added to the branch on the right side of the screen.
 * When you're ready to save you Family Tree, select **Save**.
 It will automatically save the tree to your account under the title **My Family**.
 * To change the title of your tree, go to **My Account** in the upper right hand corner and then select the **Rename** button next to your tree.